MetPX/wmo_mesh/README.rst

   will not obtain optimal performance.
 Sarracenia, for example, allows for optimized plugins to replace python processing where appropriate.  on the other hand, a raspberry pi is very constrained and keeping up with an impressive flow with little apparent load.

+* demo reads every file twice, once to download, once to checksum.
+Checksum is then cached in an extended attribute, which makes it non-portable to Windows.
+Sarracenia usually checksums files are they are downloaded (unless an accellerated binary downloader plugin is used.) avoiding one read.

+* demo reads every file into memory.
+Chunking would be more efficient and is done by Sarracenia.